-Default": The Pod inherits the name resolution configuration from the node that the pods run on.
+Default": The Pod inherits the name resolution configuration from the node that the Pods run on.
 See related discussion for more details.

 ClusterFirst": Any DNS query that does not match the configured cluster domain suffix, such as "

-ClusterFirstWithHostNet": For Pods running with hostNetwork, you should explicitly set its DNS policy “
+ClusterFirstWithHostNet": For Pods running with hostNetwork, you should explicitly set its DNS policy to "

-None”: A new option value introduced in Kubernetes v1.9.
-This Alpha feature allows a Pod to ignore DNS settings from the Kubernetes environment.
+None": It allows a Pod to ignore DNS settings from the Kubernetes environment.
 All DNS settings are supposed to be provided using the

 dnsPolicyis not explicitly specified, then "ClusterFirst" is used.